JimDesu/basis-lang/spec.md

 ## 6. Parameters and Mode Markers

 This section specifies the parameter-mode discipline of Basis.
-Every parameter and every receiver carries one of three modes — READ, PRODUCE, or REFERENCE — that together determine the contract between caller and callee at that position.
+Every parameter and every receiver carries one of four modes — READ, CREATE, UPDATE, or DISPOSE — that together determine the contract between caller and callee at that position.
 The mode markers are part of the identifier itself in named contexts and migrate to type-suffix position in nameless contexts.
-Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, §6.14) verifies that productive parameters are written exactly once on every successful exit; the taint analyses (the transitive READ contract, §6.5; fexpr-relevance, §6.15) verify that read-only contracts and ceiling bounds are preserved across access paths.
+Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, §6.14) verifies that CREATE parameters are written exactly once on every successful exit; the taint analyses (the transitive READ contract, §6.5; fexpr-relevance, §6.15) verify that read-only contracts and ceiling bounds are preserved across access paths.

-The §3 surface for declaring parameters and receivers introduced the three modes informally; this section gives the full discipline.
+The §3 surface for declaring parameters and receivers introduced the four modes informally; this section gives the full discipline.
 The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table introduced in §3.10 is restated here in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.

-### 6.1 The Three Modes
+### 6.1 The Four Modes

-A parameter or receiver in Basis carries one of three **modes** — **READ**, **PRODUCE**, or **REFERENCE** — that determine the contract between caller and callee at that position.
+A parameter or receiver in Basis carries one of four **modes** — **READ**, **CREATE**, **UPDATE**, or **DISPOSE** — that determine the contract between caller and callee at that position.
 The modes are roles, not directions: each describes what the callee is permitted or obligated to do; the caller's side of the contract is derivable from the callee's.

 **READ** — the bare-name form, no marker.
 The callee may read through any access path reached from the parameter; it may not write through any such path.
 The transitive read-only contract (§6.5) makes this commitment trustworthy: the language statically prevents the value from being smuggled into a writeable position downstream.
 The caller's slot is bit-identical to its pre-call state after the call regardless of outcome.

-**PRODUCE** — marked with `'` on the name (e.g., `'result`).
+**CREATE** — marked with `'` on the name (e.g., `'result`).
 The callee is statically obligated to write the parameter's slot exactly once on every successful return path — the **write-once-on-success** rule (§6.13).
 The caller may pass either an initialized or an uninitialized slot.
 On success, the produced value is committed to the caller's slot via copy-restore (§6.4); on failure, the caller's slot is bit-identical to its pre-call state.

-**REFERENCE** — marked with `&` on the name (e.g., `&counter`).
+**UPDATE** — marked with `&` on the name (e.g., `&counter`).
 The callee may read the parameter, may write the parameter, may do neither — there is no obligation in either direction.
 The caller must pass an already-initialized slot, since the callee is permitted to read and reading uninitialized is forbidden by the whole-slot tracking discipline (§6.14).
 Copy-restore semantics apply on the writeability axis: on success, any write the callee performs is committed back to the caller's slot; on failure, no write-back occurs.

+**DISPOSE** — marked with `~` on the name (e.g., `~socket`).
+The callee consumes the parameter, ending the value's lifetime: it discharges the value's finalizing duty and leaves the slot `uninit`.
+The caller must supply an owned value — finalizing through a borrow would end a value another binding still owns — and the caller's slot is `uninit` after the call on both edges, a deliberate relaxation of failure atomicity.
+A `~` receiver names a *finalizer*.
+The mode, its `~ x` body-level operation, and the field-teardown gate are developed in §7.22.

-The three modes apply to receivers identically.
+The four modes apply to receivers identically.
 A method's receiver-mode is part of its signature; the discipline that governs receivers uniformly across signature shapes is in §6.7 (the R1 and R2 rules) and §6.8 (the receiver-mode-by-signature-shape table).
-Receivers and parameters are dispatched the same way at the call boundary — call-by-value for READ, copy-restore for PRODUCE and REFERENCE — with R1 imposing a uniform call-site initialization requirement on receivers that does not apply to non-receiver parameters.
+Receivers and parameters are dispatched the same way at the call boundary — call-by-value for READ, copy-restore for CREATE and UPDATE, and consume-on-entry for DISPOSE (§7.22, §10.11) — with R1 imposing a uniform call-site initialization requirement on receivers that does not apply to non-receiver parameters.

 ### 6.2 Marker Placement

-The mode markers `'` and `&` are **part of the identifier itself**, not separate marker tokens.
-The lexer recognizes `'name`, `&name`, and `name` as three identifier shapes of the same name.
-Every read and every write inside the command body uses the marker that matches the parameter's mode — a body that has a productive parameter `'result` writes `'result <- value`, never `result <- value`.
+The mode markers `'`, `&`, and `~` are **part of the identifier itself**, not separate marker tokens.
+The lexer recognizes `'name`, `&name`, `~name`, and `name` as four identifier shapes of the same name.
+Every read and every write inside the command body uses the marker that matches the parameter's mode — a body that has a CREATE parameter `'result` writes `'result <- value`, never `result <- value`.
 The marker is visible at every use site, not only at the declaration.
-The same-scope rule (§6.3) prevents the three shapes from coexisting in the same scope.
+The same-scope rule (§6.3) prevents the four shapes from coexisting in the same scope.

 The placement convention varies by syntactic context, depending on whether names are available to carry the marker.

 **Named contexts** are positions where parameters or bindings carry names — parameter declarations, receiver declarations, lambda invoke-method parameters, capture-list entries (§6.10), local introductions.
 In named contexts, the marker travels with the name in identifier-shape:

-    Int 'result            ; PRODUCE parameter
+    Int 'result            ; CREATE parameter
-    Logger &counter        ; REFERENCE parameter
+    Logger &counter        ; UPDATE parameter
     Showable s             ; READ parameter
+    Socket ~s              ; DISPOSE parameter

-The full type-bearing form is `Type 'name`, `Type &name`, or `Type name`, with the type preceding the (mode-marked) name.
+The full type-bearing form is `Type 'name`, `Type &name`, `Type ~name`, or `Type name`, with the type preceding the (mode-marked) name.
 The form `name : Type` is not Basis syntax in any binding position.

 **Nameless contexts** are positions where parameter types are listed without names — command-type expressions (§5.14, §5.15) most prominently, and any other type-position where a parameter type appears unaccompanied by a binding name.
 In nameless contexts, the marker attaches to the type as a suffix, leaving the type-prefix position free for the pointer marker `^`:

     :<Int>                 ; READ parameter (no marker)
-    :<Int'>                ; PRODUCE parameter (suffix `'`)
+    :<Int'>                ; CREATE parameter (suffix `'`)
-    :<Int&>                ; REFERENCE parameter (suffix `&`)
+    :<Int&>                ; UPDATE parameter (suffix `&`)
+    :<Int~>                ; DISPOSE parameter (suffix `~`)
-    :<^Int>                ; READ parameter of pointer-to-Int type :<^Int'>               ; PRODUCE parameter of pointer-to-Int type :<^Int&>               ; REFERENCE parameter of pointer-to-Int type
+    :<^Int>                ; READ parameter of pointer-to-Int type :<^Int'>               ; CREATE parameter of pointer-to-Int type :<^Int&>               ; UPDATE parameter of pointer-to-Int type :<^Int~>               ; DISPOSE parameter of pointer-to-Int type

-A pointer-to-`Int32` as a reference parameter is `^Int32&`, with `^` as prefix and `&` as suffix on opposite sides of the type — visually distinct, no token blob.
+A pointer-to-`Int32` as an UPDATE parameter is `^Int32&`, with `^` as prefix and `&` as suffix on opposite sides of the type — visually distinct, no token blob.
 The two markers serve unrelated roles: `^` is a type former, indicating the parameter's type is a pointer; `&` is a mode marker on the parameter position the type inhabits.
 Their visual separation reflects that role separation.

-The two placements agree on what the markers mean — `'` is PRODUCE and `&` is REFERENCE in both — and differ only on placement to suit the surrounding syntax.
+The two placements agree on what the markers mean — `'` is CREATE, `&` is UPDATE, and `~` is DISPOSE in both — and differ only on placement to suit the surrounding syntax.
 The named-context placement attaches the marker to the binding name because there is one; the nameless-context placement attaches the marker to the type because there is no name to attach it to.

 ### 6.3 The Same-Scope Rule

 Within any scope, **two-or-more identifiers that differ only by mode-character marking must not coexist.** The rule is symmetric across all three pairs: `x` and `'x` are mutually exclusive; `x` and `&x` are mutually exclusive; `'x` and `&x` are mutually exclusive.
 The rule applies both to identifiers introduced into a scope by binding (parameters, receivers, captures, local slots) and to command-parameter-list declarations: a command may not be declared with two parameters whose names collide modulo marker.

 The motivation is reader confidence.
-Two textually-similar names referring to genuinely different slots in the same context produce a class of subtle reader-bugs — did this read from the productive slot or the reference slot?
+Two textually-similar names referring to genuinely different slots in the same context produce a class of subtle reader-bugs — did this read from the CREATE slot or the reference slot?
 Forbidding the coexistence costs a rename; the benefit is that scope-local reasoning never has to disambiguate near-identical names.

 A separate concern is passing a single slot at multiple modes in one call.
 A caller passing a value `x` into a callee may legitimately pass `x` at one parameter position and `'x` (or `&x`) at another in the same call.
 The same-scope rule does not forbid this — the call-site argument list is not a scope, and the modes refer to roles at the call boundary, not to identifiers in the caller's scope.
-The aliasing concern this raises — the same caller-slot bound under two mode contracts simultaneously — is an aliasing question, separately addressed by the rule that disallows binding a single slot at PRODUCE and REFERENCE positions in the same call (since the resulting aliasing would defeat copy-restore failure-atomicity).
+The aliasing concern this raises — the same caller-slot bound under two mode contracts simultaneously — is an aliasing question, separately addressed by the rule that disallows binding a single slot at CREATE and UPDATE positions in the same call (since the resulting aliasing would defeat copy-restore failure-atomicity).

 ### 6.4 Call-Boundary Mechanics